-Comparison: UI DAF vs. Fidelity Charitable vs. Schwab Charitable
+Comparison: UI Charitable vs. Fidelity Charitable vs. Schwab Charitable

-Comparison: UI DAF vs. Fidelity Charitable vs. Schwab Charitable
+Comparison: UI Charitable vs. Fidelity Charitable vs. Schwab Charitable

-Comparison: UI DAF vs. Fidelity Charitable vs. Schwab Charitable
+Comparison: UI Charitable vs. Fidelity Charitable vs. Schwab Charitable

-Donor-Advised Funds (DAFs) have become a cornerstone of modern philanthropy, offering individuals and families a streamlined approach to charitable giving with significant tax advantages.
-Among the prominent DAF providers are University Impact, Fidelity Charitable, and DAFGiving360 (Schwab Charitable).
+Donor-Advised Funds have become a cornerstone of modern philanthropy, offering individuals and families a streamlined approach to charitable giving with significant tax advantages.
+Among the prominent Donor-Advised Fund providers are UI Charitable, Fidelity Charitable, and DAFGiving360 (Schwab Charitable).
 Each offers unique features tailored to diverse donor needs.

 Fidelity Charitable

-Fidelity Charitable is one of the largest DAF sponsors in the United States.
-Notably, Fidelity recently eliminated minimum initial contribution requirements, enabling donors to establish a DAF with any amount.
-The administrative fees are structured at 0.6% for accounts up to $500,000, with tiered reductions for larger balances.
+Fidelity Charitable is one of the largest Donor-Advised Fund sponsors in the United States.
+Notably, Fidelity recently eliminated minimum initial contribution requirements, enabling donors to establish a Donor-Advised Fund with any amount.
+The administrative fees are also structured at 0.6% for accounts up to $500,000, with tiered reductions for larger balances.
 Donors can select from a variety of investment options to grow their contributions tax-free and have the flexibility to recommend grants to qualified charitable organizations at their discretion.

 DAFGiving 360 (Schwab Charitable)